Turkey steps up airstrikes against Kurdish groups in Syria and Iraq after 12 soldiers were killed

 The Kurdish administration in its statement urged the United Nations to intervene, warning that the Turkish attacks could threaten the region’s security.
 It said that one of the strikes had hit a site near the Alaya prison in Qamishli, which houses IS members.

-Mazloum Abdi, commander of the Kurdish-led Syrian Democratic Forces on X, formerly Twitter, condemned Turkey’s “targeting of infrastructure and civilians’ means of livelihood” in northeast Syria.
+SDF commander Mazloum Abdi in a post on X condemned Turkey’s “targeting of infrastructure and civilians’ means of livelihood” in northeast Syria.

 There was no immediate comment from Iraqi officials on the strikes.